wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 <a name="bkmk_domainname"></a>
 ## Enable SSL for your custom domain

-To enable HTTPS for a custom domain, such as **contoso.com**, you must first [configure a custom domain name in Azure Websites](/documentation/articles/web-sites-custom-domain-name).
+To enable HTTPS for a custom domain, such as **contoso.com**, you must first [configure a custom domain name in Azure Web App](/documentation/articles/web-sites-custom-domain-name).
 Then, you do the following:

 1. [Get an SSL certificate](#bkmk_getcert)
 2. [Configure Standard pricing tier](#bkmk_standardmode)